iota-community/treasury/specifications/hornet-participation-plugin.md

 If parsing of the data fails, the participation is ignored.

+Validation of the payload passes, if:
+* At least 1 participation exists
+* Each `EventID` is unique.

 Validation of a singular participation passes, if:

 * The ID has been added to the node for tracking